 NOK NOK restaurant brings the genuine flavours of the Kingdom of Thailand right to the Old Town of Tallinn.
 Head chef is responsible for the authenticity of NOK NOK’s flavours.
-In our restaurant, with its combination of Eastern and Nordic interior design, the most authentic Thai dishes are prepared under her professional guidance in a manner and style that is traditional for the people of Thailand.
+In our restaurant, with its combination of Eastern and Nordic interior design, the most authentic Thai dishes are prepared under his professional guidance in a manner and style that is traditional for the people of Thailand.

 You enter NOK NOK through an airily furnished cocktail bar.
 The restaurant’s main area, which can accommodate 42 guests, is located in the depths of the building.
 The restaurant also has three smaller dining areas, a seminar room with a projector and other equipment, and also a well-appointed kitchen for cooking classes, where up to 20 people can test their skills.
 NOK NOK has a total area of 600 square metres.